jimburton/scrabble/chapters/Chapter4.md

 We could fix that by refactoring `straight` into `straight` and a new check, `continuous`, if we thought it mattered.

-Finally, using a different validator, we try to play a word which is all OK except that it doesn't exist:
+Finally, we try to play a word which is all OK except that it doesn't exist.
+For this to work we need a validator which will check that the word is in the dictionary:

 ```
 > let notAWord = [((7,10),(S,1)), ((8,10),(V,4)), ((9,10),(N,1))]